kaunjovi/kaunjovi.github.io/_posts/2025-10-20-RunningNotes.md

 ## LangGraph

 1. Dictionary

+1. **Typed Dictionary**
-1. Typed Dictionary - code the type of the data in the Dictionary as well.
+1. code the type of the data in the Dictionary as well.
+1. from typing import TypedDict

+1. **Union**
+1. from typing import Union
+1. when x can be both int and float
+1. x: Union[int, float]

+1. **Optional**
+1. You could give it a value or it will be None
+1. def some_function ( name : Optional[str]):
+1. Now name can be a string e.g. "Partha" or None.
+1. But it can't be 1, or some other data type.

+1. from typing import **Any**
+1. If it can take any value then how is it different from what we already have ??

+1. square = **lambda** x: x*x
+1. shortcut to write small functions.